srjefers/spark-workshop/AGENDA.md

 * Software developers who know Scala and want to explore the Spark space
 * Software developers with programming experience in a similar general-purpose programming language (Java, Python, Ruby)
-* Non-programming IT professionals like administrators, devops, system architects or technical leads to learn about Spark and Scala from their APIs.
+* Non-programming IT professionals like administrators, devops, system architects or technical leads to learn about Spark and Scala by their APIs.

 ## Outcomes